Chelone glabra L.

 Stems - To 1.5 m, ascending to erect, sometimes sprawling with age, mostly unbranched, glabrous.

-Leaves - Opposite, simple, sessile to short-petiolate, lanceolate, sharply pointed, margins sharply toothed to nearly entire, usually glabrous.
+Leaves - Opposite, simple, 2-20 cm long, 0.5-3.0 cm wide, sessile to short-petiolate, linear to lanceolate, angled at base, sharply pointed, margins sharply toothed to nearly entire, usually glabrous.

-Inflorescence - Dense terminal spikes to 9 cm long, usually subtended by a pair of bracts similar to the stem leaves.
-Flowers subtended by 2 or 3 sepaloid bractlets immediately beneath calyx, these ovate, pointed at tip, to 1 cm long.
+Inflorescence - Dense terminal spikes to 9 cm long, usually subtended by a pair of bracts similar to the stem leaves, these ovate, pointed at tip, 1.5-8.0 cm long.
+Individual flowers sessile or the uppermost sometimes minutely stalked, each subtended by 2 or 3 prominent, sepaloid bractlets positioned immediately below the calyx, these ovate, 4-10 mm long.

 Flowering - July - October.